tylerprogramming/ai/README.md

 - [ ] AutoGen Teams, actually creating separate teams that each do a specific thing and pass on what they accomplished to the next one
 - [ ] Combining GPT-4 Vision with a library that can take a screenshot of a website, perhaps with stocks for example, and examine it
 - [ ] Create a Sudoku Puzzle Creator/Checker with an AI WorkForce
+- [x] Create WebScraper with Puppeteer
+- [x] Create AutoGen with Whisper
+- [ ] Fitness Tracker with multiple models and LMStudio for LocalLLM